Her Eun-a

 Her Eun-a (born 26 May 1972) is a South Korean politician and former entrepreneur.

 She was born on 26 May 1972 at Seongbuk District, Seoul.
 She was a former flight attendant at Korean Air.
 She founded the image consulting company Yerago in 1999.
 In January 2020, she joined the Liberty Korea Party as an external talent in an image consulting role.
 She was elected for the first time in the 2020 election via proportional representation in 19th position on her party's list.
 She has announced her defection to join New Reform Party set to be launched by former People Power Party leader Lee Jun-seok.
 She served as the leader of the New Reform Party from 20 May 2024 until her removal on 26 January 2025.
+Following her removal she defected to the Democratic Party.
 On October 28, 2025, she was appointed as the National Integration Secretary.
+She left the Democratic Party due to inauguration to public office.